BruxismTeeth grinding and clenching

 Exams and Tests

-An examination can rule out other disorders that may cause similar jaw pain or ear pain, including:
+An exam can rule out other disorders that may cause similar jaw pain or ear pain, including:

 - Dental disorders